its-tushar-bit/sonatype-firewall-extension/insight-brain-frontend/README.md

 In the browser, you can additionally filter the tests that you see by adding a matcher to the `spec` query param of the URL.
 For example, to execute all specs that begin with the word "dashboard", you would access the following URL:

 `http://localhost:8235/?spec=dashboard`

-#### Running tests for assets outside the main bundle

-To run tests for [bundles outside the main bundle](#building-and-monitoring-front-end-assets-outside-the-main-bundle), use the jasmine-maven-plugin.
-Here are some examples:

-`mvn phantomjs:install jasmine:test -Ptest-cip`  (for testing the [`cip-loader`](./src/main/frontend/cip/cip-loader-index.js) bundle)

-`mvn phantomjs:install jasmine:test -Ptest-audit`  (for testing the [`audit-report`](./src/main/frontend/audit-report/audit-report-index.js) bundle)

-(These are just a couple of examples; see [the pom](./pom.xml) for the list of tests that can be run with jasmine-maven-plugin.)

-Tests run using jamine-maven-plugin can also be run in 'watch' mode, as follows (runs on port 8234):

-`mvn jasmine:bdd -Ptest-cip` (for testing the [`cip-loader`](./src/main/frontend/cip/cip-loader-index.js) bundle)

 #### Re-installing packages with npm